In Cleveland, we’ve got world-class experiences without the world-class ego. And for that, you’re welcome.

 You know what?
 Forget all that.
 All of it.
 (At least, that’s what my therapist tells me to do.)

 It’s 2019.
 We’ve got Baker Mayfield breaking rookie records and opening up beer cans WITH HIS TEETH.
-We’ve got Jarvis Landry and his best friend Odell Beckham, Jr. creating the most electric receiver tandem in the league, with Nick Chubb roaring out of the backfield.
-Myles Garrett is stalking QBs like a T-Rex and Denzel Ward is intercepting passes left and right.
+We’ve got Jarvis Landry and his best friend Odell Beckham, Jr. creating the most electric receiver tandem in the league, with Nick Chubb roaring out of the backfield and Denzel Ward intercepting passes left and right.

 Browns history starts anew this season, and you’ve got a front row seat to watch it all go down.